 - enter lusrmgr.msc in Searchacquis in Start Menu and give Enter

 - in Local Users and Groups (Window will open) click on Users (Left)

 - Right-click the user you want to hide and select Properties

-Note: This method works for Windows XP and Windows 7.
-User will be hidden still visible in C: Documents (or Users) in Local Users and Groups.
-Those who follow the registry editing method to hide a Windows user, we recommend to make a backup first of them to avoid unpleasant consequences.
+Note: These methods also work for Windows XP yes Windows 7.
+The hidden user will still be visible in C: Documents (or Users) and Local Users and Groups.
+Those who will follow the method of editing logs to hide a user Windows we recommend that you first back them up to avoid any unpleasant consequences.